jundalisay/superb/content/en/research/mohammad/quran/sura-050a.md

-50. QAF (Qaf)

-1. Qaf.
+---
+title: "QAF (Qaf)"
+heading: "Chapter 50a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

+{{< s v="1" >}}  Qaf.

 By the Glorious Quran.

 They marveled that a warner has come to them from among them.
 The disbelievers say,
 “This is something strange.

-3. When we have died and become dust?
-This is a farfetched return.”
-4. We know what the earth consumes of them, and with Us is a comprehensive book.
-5. But they denied the truth when it has come to them, so they are in a confused state.
+{{< s v="3" >}}  When we have died and become dust?
+This is a farfetched return.”{{< s v="4" >}}  We know what the earth consumes of them, and with Us is a comprehensive book.{{< s v="5" >}}  But they denied the truth when it has come to them, so they are in a confused state.

 6. Have they not observed the sky above them, how We constructed it, and decorated it, and it has no cracks?

 7. And the earth, how We spread it out, and set on it mountains, and grew in it all kinds of delightful pairs?

-8. A lesson and a reminder for every penitent worshiper.
-9. And We brought down from the sky blessed water, and produced with it gardens and grain to harvest.
+8. A lesson and a reminder for every penitent worshiper.{{< s v="9" >}}  And We brought down from the sky blessed water, and produced with it gardens and grain to harvest.

-10. And the soaring palm trees, with clustered dates.
-11. As sustenance for the servants.
+{{< s v="10" >}}  And the soaring palm trees, with clustered dates.{{< s v="11" >}}  As sustenance for the servants.
 And We revive thereby a dead town.
 Likewise is the res- urrection.

 12. Before them the people of Noah denied the truth, and so did the dwellers of Russ, and